akyoto/q/docs/readme.md

 ### How do I analyze a problem with the compiler?

-Replace `q build` with `q ssa` or `q asm` to see the intermediate stages which reveal how the compiler understands your program code.
+Replace the `build` command with `ssa` or `asm` to see the intermediate stages which reveal how the compiler understands your program code.
 Use `-func` to filter out specific functions.

 If that doesn't reveal any bugs, you can also use the excellent [blinkenlights](https://justine.lol/blinkenlights/) from Justine Tunney to step through x86-64 executables one instruction at a time.